-Everything I Wish I’d Known about London
+What I Wish I’d Known About London Before My Trip

 Earlier this year I was fortunate enough to live, work, study and play in London through a university study abroad program.
 Though I read my fair share of guidebooks before moving to the city, there were a few things that I learned firsthand when I got there.
 Whether you’re worried about the rain, the cost, or simply seeing all the sites, I hope these lessons will help make your stay in London more enjoyable and help fill in the gaps your guidebooks may leave.